1. NAME THAT TOWN

-2. WALK THE WALLS
+2. WALK THE WALLS and CROSS THE BRIDGE

 Derry is the Dubrovnik of the North and Ireland's most complete walled city.
 Over 1.5kms of walls encircle the centre, providing a unique walkway and affording panoramic views of the surrounding area.
 These impressive 17th Century stone fortifications can be accessed by clearly signposted steps, with information plaques guiding you through the city's historic heart and often turbulent past.